Exploring A Major Complex

 Due to its representative feature set, size, complexity, and architectural diversity, the House XVII-XVIII complex is a prime focus for the project's current research and conservation efforts.
 This work has been made possible by 2012 and 2014 grants from the US Department of State's Ambassador Fund for Cultural Preservation (AFCP).
 For details about the process of excavating, clearing, and consolidating the site, watch the slideshow above or check out the videos on the Site Conservation page.
 Academic publication of the grant project results will be completed in 2015.

 As House XVII-XVIII is a major stop on any site visit to Umm el-Jimal—and this website's Virtual Tour, project staff are developing a walking tour guide for the complex as part of the AFCP grant's publication process.
-Scheduled for completion in Fall 2014, the guide will be available for download in the Library.
+Scheduled for completion in 2015, the guide will be available for download in the Library.

 How to Use this Media